ember-learn/guides-source/guides/v2.9.0/tutorial/deploying.md

 surge funny-name.surge.sh
 ```

-We use `--enviroment=development` here so that Mirage will continue to mock fake data.
+We use `--environment=development` here so that Mirage will continue to mock fake data.
 However, normally we would use `ember build --environment=production` which does more to make your code ready for production.